Buses of Cuernavaca - an agent-based model for universal random matrix behavior minimizing mutual information: Introduction

 Inspired by an approach of combining Game Theory and Random Matrix Theory to tackle performance optimization of multi-user telecommunication systems \cite{MIMO}, we introduce a novel model for simulating the bus system of Cuernavaca.
 In it, at each bus stop, each of the drivers optimizes his expected arrival time to the next stop with the use of a simple utility function.
 This function has one parameter which plays exactly the same role as the ones described above.
 Namely, it drives the statistics of the bus trajectories from Poissonian, through GUE to Gaussian.
 We then go one step further, and ask, whether the value of this parameter, which effectively measures the strength of the repulsive potential and for which we obtain the Random Matrix behavior, is otherwise singled out.
 To answer this question, we turn to information theory.
 It turns out that this particular value is associated with a minimum of averaged mutual information between the trajectories of neighboring buses (Averaged Pairwise Mutual Information - APMI), measured at a given bus stop.
 We conjecture that it is this feature of the system that makes the Cuernavaca buses exhibit GUE statistics.

 This paper is organized as follows.
 We start by characterizing the proposed model and report the results of the simulation for the nearest neighbor spacing distribution and the number variance.
 This is followed by introducing the pairwise mutual information for this context and a presentation of the results of its estimation.
 We finish the paper with a brief conclusion and some conjectures.
+Finally, in appendix A, we show the simulation results for different numbers of buses and bus stops.